Verdi and an Unexpected Question

 Then three of those young performers blew the luncheon-ers and the walls of the room away with excerpts from LA TRAVIATA.
 Thabang Masongo was confident and polished.
 Jessica Bayne was passionate and vulnerable.
 Michael Preacely was gigantic and……Michael Preacely!

-And the music of Verdi is sublime and emotional and important on a cellular level.
+And the music of Verdi is sublime and emotional and important.

 All of these delights and miracles were expected.